-Prisons go on lockdown after Vice Lords leader killed in Memphis
+Vice Lords leader killed in Memphis; prisons go on lockdown

 Ronald Terry, known as “Big Pokey” or by other nicknames, was found shot to death Jan.
 10 inside a white Cadillac that plowed through a fence at Dwight and Imogene.
 A woman, identified as Candid Sanders, was also found dead in the car, police said.